 For more information about this project or current books, visit: www.tammyhorn.com.

-Amber comes to the position with nearly 11 years of experience assisting a large and diverse group of businesses through facilitation and training in a one-on-one setting.
-Amber recently held the position of Revenue Field Auditor IV at the Kentucky Department of Revenue where she assisted businesses establish financial reporting procedures that assure compliance with accounting standards, statutes, and regulations.
+Amber came to the Kentucky Innovation Network with nearly 11 years of experience assisting a large and diverse group of businesses through facilitation and training in a one-on-one setting as a Field Auditor for the Kentucky Department of Revenue.
+In this role she helped businesses to establish financial reporting procedures that assured compliance with accounting standards, statutes, and regulations.

 Amber earned a Bachelor of Business Administration in Accounting from Eastern Kentucky University.